-In Joachim Trier’s Thelma (2017) female rage and apoplexy and repression are put on the screen in a way that is not just analytic or horror movie generic.
-The story tells of her, Thelma, and of her move from home with her creationist parents to being-out at the University of Oslo.
+In Joachim Trier’s Thelma (2017) female rage and repression are put on the screen in a way that is not just analytic or horror movie generic.
+The story tells of the main character, Thelma, and of her move from home with her creationist parents to ‘coming out’ at the University of Oslo.
 From early on we see a problem that may also be a fantasy, and a fantasy that may also be something more and less than a problem: the problem of omnipotence long scheduled in Freud’s thought as a danger and rite of submergence.
 Her father takes her hunting out over the ice and at the moment of the kill turns the gun on her.
-The repressive Christianity of the family is triggering, to be sure, and will later on include a drugged grandmother and other intergenerational highjacks.
-The coming-of-age most importantly involves a familiarisation with psychokinetic powers experienced first of all in flashback but then currently on campus in Oslo.
+The repressive Christianity of the family is triggering, to be sure, and will later on include a drugged grandmother and other intergenerational hijacks.
+The coming-of-age most importantly involves a familiarisation with psychokinetic powers experienced first of all in flashback but then presently on campus in Oslo.
 Snakes, birds, the ice of a frozen lake, a rocking roof appendage at the opera house, there is no problem here except that Thelma is strictly speaking uncontainable.
 The extent and extend of her psychic feel for whatever madness consists of today is too much for the sensurround, for the parents, for the university.
-It is too much for and goes through the conceptualisation of psychic plastifciation.
+It is too much for and goes through the conceptualisation of psychic plastifciation like a dose of salts.
 She lives that and the film sees it.
-Where the worst of her omnipotence takes her into lonely pain, and the sheer interrupting (not so much death, but extinction tout court) of others, the best of it will present a new and risked self-possession.
+Where the worst of her omnipotence takes her into lonely pain, and the sheer interrupting (not so much death, but perhaps extinction tout court) of others, the best of it will present a new and risked self-possession.
 Like Anne Dufourmantelle, author of the still untranslated Eloge du risque, who risked herself all the way out of life last year in a congruence that seems not to have been analysed, Thelma’s way of life is risqué not by choice but as a matter of being who she is.
-The Scandi form of the Uncanny, the unhygge, gets jacked up to intolerable levels and the question becomes bearing what on elastic terms it seems can’t be admitted.
-Her female uncontainability is an accurate carrier, given where this is now, and yet nobody, no context, can meet it.
+The Scandi form of the Uncanny, the unhygge, gets jacked up to intolerable levels and the question becomes bearing that which on elastic terms it seems can’t be admitted.
+Her female uncontainability is an accurate carrier, given where we are now, and yet nobody, no context, can meet it.
 The film benefits from refusing to typecast her possession as occult; she is neither witch nor Scandinavian Carrie.
 Something carries further, and since we are used to the death wish as being one of the first carriers of the omnipotence of thoughts, there is a discrepancy here with that death wish itself.

 I don’t think you want